alexanderAnokhin/SimOpt/README.md

   6. Experiments.R - script with experiments

 ## Experiments
 All experiments can be reproduced sourcing Experiments.R script.
-It will take up to 2 days, so data can be simply loaded from data/ folder to save time.
+It will take up to 2 days, otherwise data can be simply loaded from data/ folder to save time.

 Alexander Anokhin, Jan 29, 2016